ingadhoc/sale/sale_usability/README.rst

 #.
 Make sale orders menu show all sale records (quotations, and confirmed ones)
 #.
 Add a menu item on sales for 'sale lines' and improove views with more fields.
 #.
 Make that, by default, links to sale orders shows "sale" data and not only "quoatation" data
+#.
+Make cancel button also visible on done state so that if "Never allow to modify a confirmed sale order" is enable, sale users can still cancel a sale order that has not been delivered or invoiced yet

 Installation
 ============